Follow these steps to help heal a burn and avoid making it worse:

 - What about deeper burns?
 For deeper wounds or settings in which MRSA (methicillin-resistant Staph aureus) is of greater concern, think about using Bactroban (mupirocin) ointment—which is also a prescription med.

 - What sort of bandages and dressings should I buy?
 Superficial burns don’t require any fancy dressing.
 A basic gauze will work.
-But again, a bismuth-impregnated petroleum based gauze (Xeroform) is comparable to the topical antibiotics for preventing or controling burn wound infection.
+But again, a bismuth-impregnated petroleum based gauze (Xeroform) is comparable to the topical antibiotics for preventing or controlling burn wound infection.
 Xeroform is applied as a single layer over the burn and then covered with a bulky dressing.

 - How to do a basic dressing for burns (this goes for cuts too): A basic gauze dressing provides good burn coverage.
-It is placed after your topical antibiotic and consists of a first layer of nonadherent (non-stick) gauze like Adaptic or Telfa placed over the burn.
+It is placed after your topical antibiotic and consists of the first layer of nonadherent (non-stick) gauze like Adaptic or Telfa placed over the burn.
 Then you’ll want a second layer of fluffed dry gauze, and an outer layer of an elastic gauze roll (e.g. Kerlix).

 - Use Tylenol or an NSAID (ibuprofen, Motrin, Aleve) for the pain.